glennbechdevops/unleash-feature-management/README.md

 Then ...

 * Log in to your Unleash dashboard.
 Link will be given in the classroom.
-* Click on the "Feature Toggles" button on the top navigation menu.
+* Click on the "Default" Project
-* Click on the "New Feature Toggle" button.
+* Click on the "New Feature Flag" button.
 * Enter a name for the feature toggle, including your name to avoid naming conflicts (e.g. glenn_toggle)
 * Choose the "Release" toggle type.
 * Leave the remaining values as their default.
 * Click on the "Create Feature Toggle" button.
+* On the main feature flag page, under the section "Enabled in environments", enable the flag for the "Development" environment

 ![Alt text](img/toggledetails.png "a title")